ashfaq1702/ashfaq1702/README.md

 -Hey There 👋,I'm Ashfaq from Hyderabad, India.👀I’m interested in Web Development.
-I’m currently learning JavaScript.I have good experience to create build web and app development.
-I'd like to discuss about idea and build modern and creative website.Also,I like to play cricket, listening to music.
+I’m currently learning JavaScript.I'd like to discuss about idea and build modern and creative website.Also,I like to play cricket, listening to music.